 - Test center employees will then:

-- Have the test taker return to the reception desk to sign out with the Prometric provided pen.
+- Have the test taker sign out with the Prometric provided pen.

-- Instruct test takers to provide all plain colored scratch paper and place them into a secure bin.
+- Instruct test takers to provide all plain colored scratch paper and place them into a secure bin or return used erasable note boards for cleaning.

 - Allow test takers to go to their locker to collect personal items.

-- Step away to allow test taker to sign out/return the locker key.
+- Allow test taker to sign out/return the locker key.

 Final cleaning procedures will require: